arcadesdude/BRU/README.md

 # Version History

+03/24/2019
+- Fixed detection of MS Office UWP apps
+- Fixed selection bug when generating default detected list of bloatware when running in command line options mode with more than one match
+- Added silent removal support for "Lenovo App Explorer"
+- Updated documentation

 10/06/2018
 - Added silent command line options, custom include/exclude lists, dry run/WhatIf option, etc - see Silent / Command line usage section
 - Added URL in GUI about window to the github link